leisurehound/SwiftCANLib/README.md

 This is not an officially supported Google product.

 # How to add SwiftCANLib to your project
-In your Package.swift file add the rollowing dependency:
+In your Package.swift file add the following dependency and add `SwiftCANLib` to all targets that will use the library:
 ```
 https://github.com/leisurehound/swiftcanlib.git
 ```